DanielHolmelund/ml_ops_detect_ai_generated_text/reports/README.md

 >
 > Answer:

-Configuring our deployment setup and getting everything up and running on Google Cloud turned out to be the toughest and most time-consuming task for us.
+Configuring our deployment setup and getting everything up and running on Google Cloud with Docker turned out to be the toughest and most time-consuming task for us.
 A lot of this difficulty came from our team's relative unfamiliarity with Google Cloud's features and how they operate with docker, etc. Even just getting the hang of the interface was quite a task.
-We had to rely heavily on a mix of trial and error, along with a lot of
-detailed reading of tutorials and guides, to get our whole pipeline operational.
+We had to rely heavily on a mix of trial and error, along with a lot of detailed reading of tutorials and guides, to get our whole pipeline operational.
 It was a bit of a journey, but in the end, we managed to get everything working as intended, but leaving quite a lot of unexplored potential in terms of monitoring and other tasks presented in later exercises, including but not limited to the exhaustive check list, which we would have liked to explore given the opportunity.

 ### Question 27